2005 Atlantic hurricane season: Hurricane Dennis

-A tropical wave led to the development of Tropical Depression Four in the southeastern Caribbean late on July 4 and further strengthened into Tropical Storm Dennis early the next day.
+Tropical Depression Four formed in the southeastern Caribbean late on July 4, and further strengthened into Tropical Storm Dennis early the next day.
 The storm moved west-northwestward, strengthening into a hurricane on July 6 to the south of Hispaniola.
 On the next day, Dennis rapidly intensified into a Category 4 hurricane while moving between Jamaica and Haiti.
 Early on July 8, the hurricane briefly moved over Granma Province in southeastern Cuba.
 After briefly weakening, Dennis restrengthened to attain peak winds of 150 mph in the Gulf of Guacanayabo.
 Later on July 8, Dennis moved ashore again in Matanzas Province.
 The hurricane crossed Cuba entered the Gulf of Mexico on July 9 as a weakened hurricane.
 Dennis re-intensified to a secondary peak of 145 mph on July 10, only to weaken prior to its final landfall later that day near Pensacola, Florida.
 Dennis weakened and moved through the southeastern United States, the Ohio Valley, and eventually dissipating on July 18 over Ontario.

 The outer rainbands of Dennis produced widespread flooding and landslides in Haiti, killing at least 56 people and leaving US$50 million in damage.
 Dennis brought torrential rain to Jamaica, reaching 24.54 in in Mavis Bank.
 One person died in Jamaica, and damage was estimated at US$31.7 million.
 The storm's heaviest rainfall occurred in Cuba, reaching 1092 mm.
 Across the island, Dennis killed 16 people, and left US$1.4 billion in damage, affecting agriculture, tourist areas, infrastructure, and houses.
 Dennis moved ashore Florida near where Hurricane Ivan struck ten months prior.
 Damage from Dennis in the United States totaled $2.545 billion, and there were 15 deaths in the country, all but one in Florida.
 Rainfall in the United States reached 12.80 in near Camden, Alabama.